Dow ends at record high as tech slides

 A more comprehensive reading in the form of the Labor Department’s non-farm payrolls data is due on Friday.

-Boeing Co (BA.N) fell after U.S. air safety officials asked it to supply fresh analysis and documentation showing 737 MAX subsystems would not be affected by electrical grounding issues. read more
+Boeing Co fell after U.S. air safety officials asked it to supply fresh analysis and documentation showing 737 MAX subsystems would not be affected by electrical grounding issues.

-T-Mobile US Inc (TMUS.O) jumped as it raised its full-year postpaid subscriber net additions forecast. read more
+T-Mobile US Inc jumped as it raised its full-year postpaid subscriber net additions forecast.

-Uber Technologies Inc (UBER.N) is set to report earnings after markets close on Wednesday.
+Uber Technologies Inc is set to report earnings after markets close on Wednesday.

+Reporting by Shreyashi Sanyal and Sruthi Shankar in Bengaluru, Krystal Hu in New York Editing by Marguerita Choy and Arun Koyyur

 Our Standards: The Thomson Reuters Trust Principles.